beetbox/beets/docs/plugins/bucket.rst

          bucket_alpha_regex:
            'A - D': ^[0-9a-dA-D…äÄ]

-THis configuration creates five-year ranges for any input year.
+This configuration creates five-year ranges for any input year.
 The *A - D* bucket now matches also all artists starting with ä or Ä and 0 to 9 and … (ellipsis).
 The other alpha buckets work as ranges.